andrewchenk/midi-csv/README.md

 # midi-csv
 A tool written in Python for converting from midi to a intuitive, note-based csv format and back.
+Currently only csv_to_midi is somewhat finished.